AndiH/gpu-lang-compat/README.md

 ## SC23 P3HPC Paper

-The template `table-template--descriptions.in.paper.tex` is a heavily modified version of the _standard_ TeX template extended to -- amongst others -- support references (from `references.bib`).
-Work on supporting references also in HTML output is on the way.
+The template `table-template--descriptions.in.paper.tex` is a heavily modified version of the _standard_ TeX template extended to -- amongst others -- support references (from `references.bib`). `render_table.py` can also generate references in HTML output, but the implementation is very fragile; lets hope it doesn't break🤞.

 A preprint of the paper can be found at [arxiv.org/abs/2309.05445](https://arxiv.org/abs/2309.05445).